K-Deep Simplex: Deep Manifold Learning via Local Dictionaries

 \end{proof}

 \textbf{Remark:} The condition that $\Delta_2> \Delta_1$ limits the type of cluster geometries that can be considered in the model.
 In the case that each cluster is densely sampled, the noise is small and the clusters are not wide relative to their separation, we expect $\Delta_2> \Delta_1$ to hold.
-There are two possible avenues to improve the current analysis.
-First, the terms $\Delta_1$ and $\Delta_2$ do not interact with the noise.
-An ongoing analysis considers this and enforces that these terms depend on the bound on the noise.
-Second, our analysis hinges on ensuring that a data point does express itself using dictionary atoms that define the cluster it belongs too.
-This is not strictly necessary for the spectral clustering guarantee and we are currently studying the setup where a point could represent itself using atoms from a non-local dictionary.